KxSystems/docs/docs/style/new-wine.md

 -   Use variable names that mean something.
 -   Use statement labels that mean something.
 -   Format a program to help a reader understand it.
--   Indent to show the lgical structure of your program.
+-   Indent to show the logical structure of your program.
 -   Document your data layouts.
 -   Don’t over-comment.